zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/index.md

 ### Form Area Structure

-Form Area structure is defined with the Builder Elements of the group Essentials Form.
-Each element has it own specific settings and validation for the field is representing, specifics are in deep described in the [Fields Section](./forms/fields).
+The form elements defined a form structure since they display actual form fields.
+Each element holds specific settings and validation for the field is representing which are further described in the [Fields Section](./forms/fields).

 {% callout type="warning" title="Custom Fields" %}
 Even though it is possible to define a form field using plain HTML, the [Dynamic Workflow](#dynamic-workflow) will not be completely aware of these.
 When possible, opt to create a custom element if core ones don't suffice.